leobrowning92/plotting/afmcount_procedure.md

     Data Process > PyGwy console > open

 then replace the directory variable with the absolute path to the folder containing all of the `.nid` files that you want processed. and hit execute.

 ## Image Resizing
-resize images to 1024x1024 pixels and put them in a counting directory
+resize images to 1024x1024 pixels and put them in a counting directory.
+Uses the ImageMagic command line image processing tool `mogrify`

     mkdir counting
     cp *.png counting/
     mogrify -resize 1024x1024 counting/*.png

-## Counting in ImageJ
+## Counting junctions in ImageJ
 open an image in image J then go to `Analyze > Set Measurement` and make sure only _mean grey area_ is selected if you are doing junction measurements.